 Entrepreneurial initiative beats poverty and creates prosperity

-The AFOS Foundation for Entrepreneurial Development Cooperation supports micro and small businesses and the rising middle class in developing and emerging nations.
+The AFOS Foundation for Entrepreneurial Development Cooperation (in Nigeria also registrated as “African Trust Funds Entrepreneurial Development“) supports micro and small businesses and the rising middle class in developing and emerging nations.
 It promotes access to microfinancing and financial services, vocational training, advice on product development, marketing and quality assurance, self-organisation in trade & industry chambers and associations and political representation of interests.

 We are convinced, that entrepreneurial initiative generates value, creates stable and sustain-able incomes and workplaces – and is development!
 Responsible entrepreneurs are the best development workers!

 To support local micro and small businesses and the middle class, the AFOS Foundation locally always works with partner organisations such as

 - business associations and trade & industry chambers